Daehwan-Shin/AC_cell_counter/README.md

 ---
 ## Acknowledgment & Inspiration

-This project is an homage to the anterior chamber cell quantification workflow pioneered by Francesco Pichi, M.D.**, who introduced a widely adopted **ImageJ macro–based method** for AC inflammation analysis in swept-source optical biometry and OCT systems.
+This project is an homage to the anterior chamber cell quantification workflow pioneered by Francesco Pichi, M.D.
+Associate Professor of Ophthalmology, who introduced a widely adopted **ImageJ macro–based method** for AC inflammation analysis in swept-source optical biometry and OCT systems.

 His approach to:
 - defining reproducible ROI geometry,